 1. Category bonus cash back cards

-Category bonus cash back cards offer the lure of 5 percent cash back from revolving spending categories.
-Cash back cards with rotating bonus categories include the Discover it Cash Back and Discover More cards, the Chase Freedom and Citi Dividend cards.
+Category bonus cash back cards offer the lure of 5% cash back from revolving spending categories.
+Cash back cards with rotating bonus categories include the Discover it® Cash Back, Discover it® Student Cash Back and Chase Freedom cards.

 Five percent back can be a nice haul if you’re able to max out the spending categories each quarter, but it takes a bit of work.

-First, you have to register for the bonus categories every three months, and spending in the categories is capped per quarter.
-Since any purchase not in the bonus category earns 1 percent, you may not be getting the average return you think you are.
+First, you have to register for the bonus categories every three months, and spending in the categories is capped per quarter at $1,500 in purchases.
+Since any purchase not in the bonus category earns 1%, you may not be getting the average return you think you are.

-Also, with Discover, Chase Freedom and Citi Dividend, bonus categories are set by the issuer every quarter and are usually released a few months before the new quarter starts.
+Also, with the Discover and Chase Freedom cards, bonus categories are set by the issuer every quarter and are usually released a few months before the new quarter starts.

-For 2018, Discover released its full year of bonus categories in November.
-Chase Freedom released its first quarter 2018 bonus categories in December.
+For 2020, Discover has already released its full year of bonus categories.
+Chase Freedom released its second quarter 2020 bonus categories in March.

 2. Tiered rewards cash back cards